2014 Kansas Constitutional Conference

 Topeka, KS – June 3-4, 2014

 Attendees of this FREE two-day workshop will receive classroom-ready tools to educate their students about the Founding principles of Liberty, Separation of Powers, Limited Government, and Federalism.
-Join the Bill of Rights Institute for a free one-day workshop which will provide you with easy-to-implement resources to bring these concepts alive.

 This workshop is for those who teach 7th-12th grade U.S. History, Government, Civics, and Social Studies.
 It will help meet numerous Common Core state standards.